pnwairfire/bluesky-web/README.md

 ### POST /api/v1/run/all/<met_domain>/

-This API is very similar to dispersion, except that it starts off with the 'ingestion' module rather than with 'findmetdata', and so doesn't require emissions data.
+This API is very similar to the met-dependent dispersion API, described above, except that it starts off with the 'ingestion' module rather than with 'findmetdata', and so doesn't require emissions data.

 #### Example